Txythread/smiscasm/README.md

 ### Instructions
 An instruction is coded using its name followed by its arguments (each seperated with a comma).
-Their might be an indent before and after the instruction.
+There might be an indent before and after the instruction.
 Example instruction:

 ```add x1, 5```